clojure/clojure/clojure.markdown

 If the second operand is a list it is taken to be a method call.
 The first element of the list must be a simple symbol, and the name of the method is the name of the symbol.
 The args, if any, are evaluated from left to right, and passed to the matching method, which is called, and its value returned.
 If the method has a void return type, the value of the expression will be `nil`.

-Note that boolean return values will be turned into nil/non-nil, chars will become Characters, and numeric primitives will become Clojure Nums.
+Note that boolean return values will be turned into `nil` or non-nil, chars will become Characters, and numeric primitives will become Clojure Nums.

 ---
 ### (*new* Classname-symbol args*)
 The args, if any, are evaluated from left to right, and passed to the constructor of the class named by the symbol.
-The constructed object returned.
+The constructed object is returned.

 ---
 ### (*class* Classname-symbol)
-Yields the java.lang.Class corresponding to the symbol.
+Yields the java.lang.Class object corresponding to the symbol.

 ---
 ### (*instance?* expr Classname-symbol)
 Evaluates expr and tests if it is an instance of the class named by the symbol.
+Returns `nil` or non-nil

 ---
 ### (*throw* expr)